GQE15A - Video Conferencing System ASUS - Free user manual and instructions

 EPEAT (Electronic Product Environmental Assessment Tool) registered products

-The public disclosure of key environmental information for ASUS EPEAT registered products is available on CSR web site http://csr.asus.com/english/article.aspx?id=41.
-More information about EPEAT program and purchaser guidance can be found on the EPEAT website www.epeat.net.
+The public disclosure of key environmental information for ASUS EPEAT registered products is available on the CSR website at http://csr.asus.com/english/article.aspx?id=41.
+More information about the EPEAT program and purchaser guidance can be found on the EPEAT website at www.epeat.net.

 EU: Radio Equipment Directive